astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 </Project>
 ```

 > Unlike `CopyToOutputDirectory` `CopyToPublishDirectory` does **not** make the file required.
-Although the former is advised way more frequently I find the former way more useful - for example in a context of a docker build, which uses publishing under the hood.
+Although the former is advised way more frequently I find the former way more useful - for example in the context of a docker build, which uses publishing under the hood.

 With that setup if we simulate running a published app again